Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 The Reception children have a weekly French lesson with a specialist language teacher.
 They continue to focus on learning everyday vocabulary through singing, stories, games and role-play.

-What to Bring to School
+What to bring to school

 Black Crosfields book bag

 This should be brought to school every day including your child’s reading wallet, once it has been issued.
 Please ensure that your child’s reading book and reading record book are inside the reading wallet and not loose in the book bag.
+You can put a small keyring on the bookbag handle.

 Water bottles